unexpectedjs/unexpected/documentation/api/addAssertion.md

     <array> to have item <any>
 ```

-An assertion can only have a single assertion string, which must be
+An assertion may only have one `<subject type>` definition, followed by the
+desired assertion string, followed by zero or more `<value type>` definitions.
-provided after the subject type.
-This means that it's not possible to add
+It's not possible to add words between the value-type definitions.
+For instance,
-assertions such as `<number> to be between <number> and <number>`.
+an assertion such as `<number> to be between <number> and <number>` could

-However, an assertion may define more than one value as long as there are
-no assertion strings in between the value-type definitions.
-The `to be between`
-assertion could instead be defined as:
+instead be written as:

 ```js
 expect.addAssertion('<number> to be between <number> <number>', function(